Create a Virtual Machine Running Linux

 You can place virtual machines together in the cloud service, but for this tutorial, you're only creating a single virtual machine.
 To do this, select Create a new cloud service.

 In Cloud Service DNS Name, type a name that uses between 3 and 24 lowercase letters and numbers.
-This name becomes part of the URI that is used to contact the virtual machine through the cloud service.
-For this virtual machine, type MyService1.
+You'll need to come up with your own cloud service name because it must be unique in Azure.
+The clouse service name becomes part of the URI that is used to contact the virtual machine through the cloud service.

 In Region/Affinity Group/Virtual Network, select where you want to locate the virtual machine.